 I don’t know why I decided to name this rub after Husband’s pet name for me.
 Maybe because it sounds fun and silly and not (ever) too serious... and, well, that's how I like things :)

-And no, I have no idea why Husband ever started calling me Buzzy, but he has for as long as I can remember and he never, ever, never calls me anything else.
+I have no idea why Husband ever started calling me Buzzy, but he has for as long as I can remember and he never, ever, never calls me anything else.
 I’m Buzzy.
 Always.

 I don’t cook a lot of stuff in slow cookers.
 Mostly because I leave the house at 7AM every morning and don’t usually get back until 8PM and there’s not much that can withstand 13 hours of cooking.
 Also?
 I don’t have one of those cool crock pots with the timer.
 Note to self: Get one of those cool crock pots with the timer.
 But Boston butts are my favorite thing to cook in the crock pot so when I saw them on sale at Piggly Wiggly, I knew exactly what I was going to do with mine!